Enoarch/HTML5-CSS3/top nav bar -adaptive/README.md

-# Exemple of a top nav bar which update itself with scroll
+# Exemple of a top nav bar which updates itself with scroll

 You can use-it to make a nav menu